k2view-academy/K2View-Academy/articles/39_fabric_catalog/09_build_artifacts.md

 The artifact is created for the Catalog version, which is displayed in the application.
 The last column's heading holds the version number, **V4** in the above example.
 This column remains always empty.

-Note that a Catalog artifact can be created for any Catalog version.
+Catalog's artifacts can be created for any Catalog version.
 Each new artifact overrides the existing artifact in the Project tree.

+Starting from V8.3, the artifacts of the relations might also be extracted.
+However this option is only available by the ```/api/catalog/{version}/build-catalog-artifacts``` API, as described [here](20_catalog_APIs.md#build-catalog-artifacts).

 ### Splitting and Combining Artifacts